RussH-code/ML-Classification---Puffins-Classifier/README.md

 5. Sex
 6. Year of Data Collection

-## Classification
+## Model Training
 Since our training data has labels attached to them, this is a supervised classification problem.
 In the jupyter notebook, our workflow will be

 1. Data Cleaning and Wrangling
 2. Seperating training and testing set
 3. Training and evaluating three classification models
-4. Model fine tuning
+4. Model fine tuning based on training performance
-5. Evaluating and comparing model performance
+5. Evaluating and comparing testing performance
 6. Identify potential areas of improvement

 ---